tatsuyafujisaki/android-playground/README.md

 # Vocabulary for Android Basics in Kotlin
 https://developer.android.com/courses/android-basics-kotlin/android-basics-kotlin-vocab

-# Best practices
-## Use A rather than B for simplicity or clarity
+# Use A rather than B for simplicity or clarity
 A|B|Note
 --|--|--
 `String.toUri()`|`Uri.parse(...)`